-At the start of 2022, the Vibration Research team set off in small groups to test the ObserVR1000 dynamic signal analyzer in real-world applications.
+At the start of 2022, the Vibration Research team set off in nine small groups to test the ObserVR1000 dynamic signal analyzer in real-world applications.
 The goal was to understand our product better in an operational setting and note any potential improvements.
-Each week, the groups presented their findings to the rest of the VR team.
-This series relays pertinent (or simply fun) information we came across.
+The groups presented their findings to the rest of the VR team.
+This series relays pertinent (or simply fun) information we found.

 Comparing Damage of Different Calibers

-Group 6 selected nine firearms of varying types to test at a gun range.
+Group 6 selected nine firearms of varying types to test at a gun range: AR-15, AK-47, AR-10, M-16, MP5K, SCAR Heavy 308, Mini Draco AK-47 7.62, Gatling gun, 50-caliber rifle.
 Their goal was to compare data between automatic and semi-automatic guns in a range of calibers.
 The ones they selected reflected their need for variety.
 For example, the AR-15 and SCAR heavy are semi-automatic, and the MP5K, M-16, and Gatling gun are automatic.

 The team made use of two ObserVR1000 data acquisition devices.
 The first was at the table where they shot the guns, and the second was down range near the target.
 It was beneficial to use two devices, as they were recording data in both locations.
 A long cable from the table to the target would have opened several opportunities for error.